Alvin Pasaol: PBA

-Meralco Bolts (2021–present)
+Meralco Bolts (2021–2025)

 Pasaol was drafted 9th overall by the Meralco Bolts.
 He signed a two-year rookie deal with the Bolts.
 After his commitment to the national 3x3 team, he was able to join the team.
 In the 2021 Philippine Cup, he scored 13 points in the fourth quarter and made all three of his triples to lead Meralco to a comeback win over the Alaska Aces.
 In a win against the NLEX Road Warriors, he had a PBA career-high 17 points.
 He then scored 15 points and seven rebounds in 16 minutes against Ginebra.

 During the 2022 Philippine Cup playoffs, Pasaol made key contributions in their quarterfinal round series against Ginebra, who were Meralco's rivals.
 He scored 14 points in a Game 2 loss.
 In Game 3, he scored 11 points to help Meralco beat their rivals.
 He was also flagrantly fouled by Ginebra's Prince Caperal.